GustafEnebog/pp4/README.md

 ![colour-scheme.png](documentation/colour-scheme.png)

-The colour scheme was chosen to give an earthy and inviting impression to the user.
+The black, grey and white colour scheme was chosen to give a neutral base that did not compete with the attention for the content or the color coding.
+The color coding was also limited to a minimum for the same reason

 Contrast accessibility was checked for with [Eightshapes Contrast Grid](https://contrast-grid.eightshapes.com/) and some of the originally chosen colours were darkened to improve their contrast ratio.